 18. More information is set out in our Data Retention Policy which is available on request from the Data Protection Officer.

-19. For new enquirers or prospective new clients (e.g. from free initial interview), we will hold your information for a maximum of 1 year.
+19. For new enquirers or prospective new clients (e.g. from an initial interview), we will hold your information for a maximum of 1 year.

 20. We shall ensure that all information that you provide is kept secure using appropriate technical and organisational measures.
 We also meet the relevant standards required by Lexcel.